Yinkah15/Visualising-Data-Udacity-/README.md

                 Selecting only few relevant columns
                 Adjusting data types
                 Specifically changing IncomeRange and Prosper score to Ordered Categorical Datatype
+## Project Files
+The project files contain:
+1) Jupyter notebook and html files of step-by-step sourcing, wrangling , analysis and visualisation of the data (Part_I_Prosper_Loan_Exploration.ipynb/html)
+2) A short presentation of the key insights through visualisations (Part_II_Prosper_Loan_slide_deck.ipynb)

 ## Summary of Findings